multiversx/mx-docs/docs/developers/scenario-reference/values-simple.md

 The preferred way of representing ASCII strings is with the `str:` prefix.

 :::important
 The `''` and ` `` ` prefixes are common in older examples.
 They are equivalent to `str:`, but considered legacy.
-We recommend avoiding them because they clash with the syntax of languages where we might want to embed Mandos code (Go and Markdown in particular).
+We recommend avoiding them because they clash with the syntax of languages where we might want to embed scenario code (Go and Markdown in particular).
 :::

 ## **User Addresses**